canonical/cloud-init/doc/rtd/topics/tutorials/qemu.rst

 If you can log in using the configured password, it worked!

-If you cloudn't log in, see :ref:`debug information`.
+If you cloudn't log in, see
+:ref:`this page for debug information<debug information>`.

 Check cloud-init status